Brand/Model: Ibanez AW54

 Not completely.
 The top has solid mahogany tonewood, and the back and sides have a mahogany laminate.

-Check out our “Must-Have Accessories Guide” if you need help on building your guitar accessory check list.
+Check out our “Must-Have Guitar Accessories” if you need help on building your guitar accessory check list.
 Otherwise, here’s a starting point to get you in-the-know right now!

 - Extra steel strings